Sephora

 Re: Ask a Beauty Director

 @Boo17 hmmm... well it definitely sounds like you are more combination skin with what you described. tho, the Becca foundation shouldn't look powdery on combo skin especially if it was good when your skin is dry.
-But, it is a more natural finish foundation and if you have become more oily it may move around a bit more. first off, don't forget if your skin changes there is change you may need to change your foundation as well as primer also. so be certain you are using the correct primer now as well. maybe try priming with Hourglass Veil Mineral Primer Standard Size - 1 oz/ 30 mL. then for foundation i would say try either DIOR - BACKSTAGE Face & Body Foundation, or NARS Natural Radiant Longwear Foundation Punjab - Medium 1both are long wear , natural soft matte foundations that work great on combo skin like you seem to have.
+But, it is a more natural finish foundation and if you have become more oily it may move around a bit more. first off, don't forget if your skin changes there is change you may need to change your foundation as well as primer also. so be certain you are using the correct primer now as well. maybe try priming with Hourglass Veil Mineral Primer Standard Size - 1 oz/ 30 mL. then for foundation i would say try either DIOR - BACKSTAGE Face & Body Foundation, or NARS Natural Radiant Longwear Full Coverage Foundation Punjab - Medium 1both are long wear , natural soft matte foundations that work great on combo skin like you seem to have.

 Re: Ask a Beauty Director